 - Before signing the agreement, both parents must obtain independent legal advice.
 Be sure to get a ‘legal certificate‘ from your solicitor.

-- You must submit this to the Department of Human Services with your agreement.
+- You must submit this to Services Australia with your agreement.

-- Don’t forget to get your Consent Orders filed with the Family Court for your property/financial settlement and parenting arrangements.
+- Don’t forget to get your Consent Orders filed with the Federal Circuit and Family Court of Australia for your property/financial settlement and parenting arrangement.